AMReX-Astro/Castro/docs_new/source/CastroInputs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 These parameters can have a large impact on the performance
-of , so taking the time to experiment with is worth the effort.
+of Castro, so taking the time to experiment with is worth the effort.
 Having grids that are large enough to coarsen multiple levels in a
 V-cycle is essential for good multigrid performance in simulations
 that use self-gravity.